Best Practices in Equity, Diversity and Inclusion in Research

 Commitment to equity, diversity and inclusion

-The Canada Research Coordinating Committee (CRCC) and the tri-agency members (Canadian Institutes of Health Research, Natural Sciences and Engineering Research Council and Social Sciences and Humanities Research Council) are committed to excellence in research and research training.
+The Canada Research Coordinating Committee (CRCC) and its tri-agency members (the Canadian Institutes of Health Research, the Natural Sciences and Engineering Research Council and the Social Sciences and Humanities Research Council) are committed to excellence in research practice and design.
 Achieving a more equitable, diverse and inclusive Canadian research enterprise is essential to creating the excellent, innovative and impactful research necessary to advance knowledge and understanding, and to respond to local, national and global challenges.

 With these goals in mind, the agencies are committed to: